Linear stability of flow in a 90-degree bend: Conclusions

 \section{Conclusions}

 Two-dimensional flow regimes in a curved channel have been investigated.
 It was found that as the Reynolds number increases, three recirculation bubbles appear sequentially.
-With a further increase in the Reynolds number, a regime with non-stationary vortex shedding occurs.
-Such vortex generation was observed earlier in a channel with a back-face step, and in a sharp bend.

-The non-stationary pulsating flow was observed at $Re > 700$.
-The vortex shedding is being developed by the approximation noise.
+At relatively large Reynolds number, a regime with non-stationary vortex shedding may occur.
+Such vortex generation was observed earlier in a channel with a back-face step, and in a sharp bend(numerically and experimentally).
+The vortex shedding is being sustained due to the existence of approximation errors that produce persistent noise.
+The lower limit of the pulsations impossible to determine exactly.
 By reducing the calculation error the steady-state flow was found up to $Re \approx 1200$ in the present calculations.
 At $1200 < Re < 1900$, the steady-state solution was obtained using the selective frequency dumping method.
-Thus, at $700 < Re < 1900$ two different types of flow can evolve: the steady-state and the quasi-periodical.

-The linear instability occurs due to a monotone mode, which is localized in the separation bubble $V2$.
-The greatest value of the growth is observed at the spanwise wave number $\beta \approx 1$.
-There are less dangerous oblique periodic modes, they can be localized in the region of the $V2$ bubble or located downstream.
-The transition to the three-dimensional motion is caused by centrifugal instability in the $V2$ vortex, as described in \cite{barkley2002three}.

-The critical Reynolds numbers by a linear approach in the two-dimensional case are at least $2.7$ times larger than in the three-dimensional case.
-However, the effect of two-dimensional nonlinear mechanisms of instability amplification is large at the Reynolds numbers, which correspond to the critical numbers for three-dimensional perturbations according to the linear theory.
-For example, Zhang\&Poth{\'e}rat \cite{zhang2013influence} and Blackburn et al.\cite{blackburn2008convective} observed by direct numerical simulation three-dimensional flows with a noticeable role of two-dimensional dynamics.
-In some cases, the two-dimensional nonlinear mechanism of perturbation amplification can have a fundamental effect on the three-dimensional stability of the flow.
+The flow is linearly stable according to the two-dimensional perturbations at $Re<1900$, which allows to exclude the exponential growth of an unstable mode as a possible mechanism for the pulsations.
+It was found above that the bent flow can amplify the noise of very small amplitude $\sim 10^{-5}$.
+This is likely that disturbances grow up under influence of non-orthogonality effects.
+This scenario is supported by the results of \cite{blackburn2008convective,boujo2015sensitivity}.
+On the other hand, the amplitude of the resulting disturbance is large enough for noticeable influence of the nonlinear interaction mechanisms.
+Taking into account these considerations, it is possible to assume the existence of a two-stage scenario of subcritical transition to the pulsatile flow.